cdransf/cd-11ty/src/posts/2018/fcc-isps-grapple-with-net-neutrality-challenges.md

 ---
 date: '2018-03-12'
+title: 'FCC, ISPs grapple with net neutrality challenges'
+description: "Twelve lawsuits filed against the Federal Communications Commission over its net neutrality repeal have been consolidated into one suit that will be heard at a federal appeals court in California."
 draft: false
-title: FCC, ISPs grapple with net neutrality challenges
 tags: ['politics', 'net neutrality']
 ---